ixmeins/picocomputer-6502-sprite-editor/README.md

-This is a basic character / sprite editor for @rumblethumps Picocomputer 6502. https://github.com/picocomputer
+This is a basic character / sprite editor for @rumbledethumps Picocomputer 6502. https://github.com/picocomputer